-The following standards, interpretations, amendments and revisions were not endorsed by the European Union at the date of the approval of the Financial Statements, and therefore may not be applied in the European Union:
+The following standards, interpretations, amendments and revisions were not endorsed by the European Union at the date of the approval of the Financial Statements and therefore may not be applied in the European Union:

-Standard / Interpretation Applicable in t European Un in the financ years begun or after ion cial IFRS 17 - Insurance contracts 1-Jan-23 This standard establishes, for insurance contracts within its scope, the principles for their recognition, measurement, presentation and disclosure.
+STANDARD / INTERPRETATION APPLICABLE IN THE EUROPEAN UNION IN THE FINANCIAL YEARS BEGUN ON OR AFTER DESCRIPTION IFRS 17 - Insurance contracts 1-Jan-23 This standard establishes, for insurance contracts within its scope, the principles for their recognition, measurement, presentation and disclosure.
 This standard replaces IFRS 4 - Insurance Contracts.
-Amendment to IAS 1 Presentation of financial statements - Classification of liabilities as current and non-current 1-Jan-23 This amendment published by the IASB clarifies the classification of liabilities as current and non-current by analysing the contractual conditions existing at the reporting date.
+Amendment to IAS 1 Presentation of financial statements - Classifi- cation of liabilities as current and non-current 1-Jan-23 This amendment published by the IASB clarifies the classification of liabilities as current and non-current by analysing the contractual conditions existing at the reporting date.

-Amendments to IFRS 3, IAS 16 IAS 37 and Annua Improvements 2018-2020 These amendments correspond to a set of updates to the various standards mentioned, namely: IFRS 3 - update of the reference to the 2018 conceptual structure; additional requirements for analysing obligations under IAS 37 or IFRIC 21 on the acquisition date; and explicit clarification that contingent assets are not recognized in a business combination.
+STANDARD / INTERPRETATION APPLICABLE IN THE EUROPEAN UNION IN THE FINANCIAL YEARS BEGUN ON OR AFTER DESCRIPTION Amendments to IFRS 3, IAS 16, IAS 37 and Annual Improvements 2018-2020 1-Jan-22 These amendments correspond to a set of updates to the various standards mentioned, namely: IFRS 3 - update of the reference to the 2018 conceptual structure; additional requirements for analysing obligations under IAS 37 or IFRIC 21 on the acquisition date; and explicit clarification that contingent assets are not recognized in a business combination.
 IAS 16 - prohibition of deducting the cost of a tangible asset from income related to the sale of products before the asset is available for use.
 IAS 37 - clarification that costs of fulfilling a contract correspond to costs directly related to the contract.
 Annual improvements 2018-2020 correspond essentially to amendments to 4 standards, IFRS 1, IFRS 9, IFRS 16 and IAS 41.
-Amendment to IAS 1 Presentation of Financial Statements and Statement of Practice IFRS 2: Disclosure of Accounting Policies (issued on February 12, 2021) 1-Jan-23 These amendments establish criteria for the identification and disclosure of material accounting policies.
+Amendment to IAS 1 Presentation of Financial Statements and State- ment of Practice IFRS 2: Disclosu- re of Accounting Policies (issued on February 12, 2021) 1-Jan-23 These amendments establish criteria for the identification and disclo- sure of material accounting policies.
 Amendment to IAS 8: Accounting policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates (issued on February 12, 2021) 1-Jan-23 This amendment changes the definition of accounting estimates and clarifies that changes in estimates as a result of new information does not correspond to errors.
-Proposed changes to leases IFRS 16: Covid-19 Leases Concessions after June 30, 2021 (issued March 31, 2021) 1-Apr-21 These changes provide exemptions applicable in the reports on the evaluation of modification of lease contracts as a result of Covid-19.
+Proposed changes to leases IFRS 16: COVID-19 Leases Concessions after June 30, 2021 (issued March 31, 2021) 1-Apr-21 These changes provide exemptions applicable in the reports on the evaluation of modification of lease contracts as a result of COVID-19.